guidedhacking/GH-Offset-Dumper/README.md

 ## **How to dump from game dumps?**

 Dumping from a game exe on disk is simple.
-You need to adjust your `config.json` file, and specify the path to your dump.
-You can also add more than one modules to this, so if you want to scan through many files on disk at once you can.
+You need to adjust your `config.json` file and specify the path to your dump.
+You can also add more than one module to this, so if you want to scan through many files on disk at once, you can.

 ```jsonc
 {